 Let's get into the nitty-gritty and compare some of the most popular AI keyboards out there.
 How do they stack up against each other?
 Is there a clear winner?

-While Gboard offers basic prediction and SwiftKey has some learning capabilities, CleverType takes it further with contextual understanding and advanced grammar correction.
-Users who switch from Gboard to CleverType often mention the improved writing quality and time savings.
+While Gboard provides competent basic prediction and SwiftKey offers decent learning capabilities, CleverType delivers sophisticated contextual understanding and enterprise-grade grammar correction.
+Professionals who migrate from Gboard to CleverType consistently report measurable improvements in writing quality and communication efficiency, with many citing 30-50% reductions in message editing time.

 One thing that trips up a lot of people is assuming all AI keyboards work the same on different devices.
 They don't!
 There are big differences between iOS and Android implementations that you should know about.